purecloudlabs/parameter-validator/README.md

 # Parameter Validator

-Parameter validator makes it easy to verify that an object contains required, valid parameters.
+Parameter-validator makes it easy to verify that a JavaScript object contains required, valid parameters.

 ## Examples